-Applicants must clearly describe how they will comply with the requirement to use 30 percent of grant funds to support the activities of gang task forces in regions in the United States experiencing a significant or increased presence of criminal or transnational organizations engaging in high levels of violent crime, firearms offenses, human trafficking, and drug trafficking.
-Please see Project Safe Neighborhoods (PSN) | Frequently Asked Questions | Bureau of Justice Assistance (ojp.gov) to learn more.
+Applicants must clearly describe how they will comply with the requirement to use 30 percent of grant funds to support the activities of a gang task force in a region(s) experiencing a significant or increased presence of criminal or transnational organizations engaging in high levels of violent crime, firearms offenses, human trafficking, and drug trafficking.
+Please see Project Safe Neighborhoods (PSN) | Frequently Asked Questions | Bureau of Justice Assistance (ojp.gov) for guidance to address:

-- 1. State whether violence in your geographical area(s) is being driven by criminal or transnational organizations. - 2.
-If violence is being driven by criminal or transnational organization(s), please describe how 30 percent of the grant funding will support a gang task force(s). - 3.
-If the violent crime issue(s) is not driven by criminal or transnational organizations, please describe how 30 percent of the grant funding will support the law enforcement objectives within the confines of the 30 percent gang set-aside requirement as defined by this solicitation.
+- Whether violence in your geographical area(s) is being driven by criminal or transnational organizations. - If violence is being driven by criminal or transnational organization(s), please describe how 30 percent of the grant funding will support a gang task force(s). - If the violent crime issue(s) is not driven by criminal or transnational organizations, please describe how the applicant will address the 30 percent gang set-aside requirement as described in the PSN FAQs.